vazco/meteor-universe-e2e/README.md

 });
 ```

-More use cases like this can be found in the example project - [E2E Simple Todos](https://github.com/vazco/meteor-e2e-simple-todos) (based on Meteor/React tutorial)
+More use cases like this can be found in the example project - [E2E Simple Todos](https://github.com/vazco/meteor-e2e-simple-todos) (based on the Meteor/React tutorial)

 ### Exported variables

-Complete list of public API available as functions exported **on the server side**:
+A complete list of public API available as functions exported **on the server side**:

 - Mocha API
     - `after`